Revelation 2

 Revelation 2 is the second chapter of the Book of Revelation or the Apocalypse of John in the New Testament of the Christian Bible.
 The book is traditionally attributed to John the Apostle, but the precise identity of the author remains a point of academic debate.
-This chapter contains messages to churches of Ephesus, Smyrna, Pergamum and Thyatira, four of the seven churches of Asia located in modern-day Turkey, with messages for the other three churches appearing in chapter 3.
+This chapter contains messages to the churches of Ephesus, Smyrna, Pergamum and Thyatira, four of the seven churches of Asia located in modern-day Turkey, with messages for the other three churches appearing in chapter 3.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 29 verses.

 Textual witnesses

 Early manuscripts containing the text of this chapter include: (Note: The Book of Revelation is missing from Codex Vaticanus.)